Chart Color Schemes

 Infrastructure

-Eleven projects identified by AreaSearch are expected to influence the local area's performance.
-Key projects include Greater Springfield Master Planned Community, Darra to Springfield Transport Corridor, Springfield Lakes Boulevard Commercial Precinct, and Opossum Creek Parklands Upgrade.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 15 projects likely to impact the area.
+Notable projects include Greater Springfield Master Planned Community, Darra to Springfield Transport Corridor, Springfield Lakes Boulevard Commercial Precinct, and Opossum Creek Parklands Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.